 Volunteering is another great way to build connections within the legal community and strengthen your resume.
 Nonprofit and grassroots organizations may offer relevant experience and great connections, especially those interested in becoming civil rights lawyers.

 Make sure you also take the bar exam in the state you want to practice law in.
-While there are some exceptions, the state you take the bar exam is the state you must practice.
+While there are some exceptions, the state you take the bar exam in is the state you must practice in.
 If you want to practice in a different state, you will likely need to retake the bar exam there.

 Ultimately, a civil rights lawyer in the U.S. defends an individual's constitutional rights that have been violated in some way.
 Their job is to fight for justice for their clients who have been discriminated against based on race, gender, age, sexuality, or religion.